thisiswhale/Bamazon/README.md

 # Bamazon

 ## Overview
 Bamazon is a Amazon-like storefront using MySQL.
-The app takes orders from users and deplete stock from the store's inventory, track products sa;es avrouss the store's departments, and provide a summary of department's sales record.
+The app takes orders from users and deplete stock from the store's inventory, track products saves across the store's departments, and provide a summary of department's sales record.

-If you haven't written a markdown file yet, [click here for a rundown](https://guides.github.com/features/mastering-markdown/), or just take a look at the raw file of these instructions.
+#### Built with
+  - Node.js
+  - mySQL
 - - -

-### node bamazonCustomer.js
+### `node bamazonCustomer.js`
 1. Display sales inventory

 ![first image](images/customer1.jpg)